-Star of the week: Achernar | EarthSky.org
+Achernar is the End of the River | EarthSky.org

-The 9th brightest star in all the heavens, Achernar is a well-known sight to observers in the Southern Hemisphere, but known only by name to the great majority of observers in the Northern Hemisphere.
-It shines brightly with a magnitude of 0.45 – in other words, as brightly as the brightest stars – but it is so far south on the dome of stars surrounding Earth that it never rises above the horizon from any location north of about 33 degrees N. latitude.
-Follow the links below to learn more about Achernar, sometimes called the end of the River.
+The ninth brightest star in all the heavens, Achernar, is a well-known sight to observers in the Southern Hemisphere.
+But many northern stargazers know this star by name only.
+That’s because – despite its magnitude of 0.45, making it shine brightly as the brightest stars visible from Earth – it’s extremely far south on the dome of stars surrounding Earth.
+If you’re north of about 33 degrees north latitude, Achernar never rises above your horizon at all.
+And yet this star remains one of the sky’s most famous stars as the star at the end of the River.

+The River is – of course – the constellation Eridanus, which is large and easy to see in a dark-enough sky, even if you’re fairly far north on Earth’s globe.
+That’s because the northern part of this constellation is located near the extremely prominent constellation Orion the Hunter.
+Eridanus appears to swell up in a great loop near Orion, then meander southward, finally – for most in the Northern Hemisphere – dropping out of sight below the southern horizon before it reaches its end.

+But if you are far enough south – below 33 degrees north latitude – you’ll easily spot the River’s end as the bright star Achernar.

 How to see Achernar.
-For all practical purposes, you must be even further south – around 25 degrees N. latitude – to see Achernar well.
+For all practical purposes, you must be even further south – around 25 degrees north latitude – to see Achernar well.
 That is a line drawn around the entire globe passing through, say, Miami in the U.S. state of Florida and Taipei in China.

 Nowhere in North America has it easy, seeing this star.
 For example, from Key West, Achernar rises only about 8 degrees above the southern horizon.
 Even farther south, from the southern tip of Hawaii’s Big Island, Achernar never quite makes it to 14 degrees.